 4 From time to time enforcement officers stop vehicles that are blatantly breaching the requirements in many respects.
 It is important that firm action is taken when such cases are detected.

-6 CDG Regs allows suitably appointed police or VOSA officers to enforce the regulations.
+6 CDG Regs allows suitably appointed police or DVSA officers to enforce the regulations.
 Officers may issue Prohibition Notices and initiate prosecutions where justified.

-7 It is expected that police and VOSA officers will make the majority of "on the road" contacts.
-They work within HSE's enforcement policy and HSE (through HID CI 4B) monitor activity.
-None the less, HSE continues to have overall responsibility for enforcement.
+7 It is expected that police and DVSA officers will make the majority of "on the road" contacts.
+They work within HSE's enforcement policy and HSE (through CEMHD Unit 4) monitor activity.
 It is important that HSE continues to make regulatory contacts to maintain knowledge and experience within field units.

 9. Enforcement should be consistent with HSE's enforcement policy.